SlickChair/SlickChair/README.md

 -----

 - Login mechanism with Google/Facebook/email+password
-- New submission page with authors, topics and file upload
+- Page for paper submission with authors, topics and file upload
 - View submitted information and edit submission
 - SQL form